 - ½ teaspoon sea salt

 Pecan Streusel Topping

 - 4 tablespoons butter melted

-Spread mixture into a baking dish with about 2.25 qt capacity (like a medium-sized casserole dish or a square baking dish).
+- Spread mixture into baking dish.
 Use a spoon or rubber spatula to smooth out the top of the sweet potato mixture.

-Allow sweet potato casserole to cool for about 45 minutes before serving.
+- Allow sweet potato casserole to cool and set for about 45 minutes before serving.